monkut/hakoake-backend/malcom/houses/templates/PLAYLIST_INTRO_PROMPT.md

 - Introduce the given artists as a cohesive collection
 - Hint at diversity without being too specific
 - Build excitement for what listeners will discover
-- Mention they're all performing in the given Month
+- Mention they're all performing in the given Month, and WHERE they are performing

 4. **Call to Action** (1-2 sentences)
 - Encourage watching the full video, mention your favorite in the comments section of this video.